BishtAman/MyPortfolio/README.md

 # MyPortfolio
-This is my Portfolio and I've created it with HTML, CSS, Bootstrap and JavaScript.
+This is my Portfolio website and I've created it with HTML, CSS, Bootstrap and JavaScript.